OndraZizka/csv-cruncher/README.md

  * `-out`
     * Output path.
 If ends with `.json`, the output is JSON.
-    * Currently only one output table/file is supported.
+    * Currently only one output table/file is supported (the support for multiple waits for testing).
     * `-sql`
        The SQL `SELECT` to be performed.
        * The input files (or the results of preprocessing them) are available as tables.
        * See [HSQLDB documentation](http://hsqldb.org/doc/2.0/guide/guide.html#sqlgeneral-chapt) for the vast SQL operations at hand.
+       * The SELECT is subject to certain tweaks necessary to deliver some convenience of usage.
+         They may, however, result in an unpredicted behavior.
+Please consult the logs if you hit some cryptic errors from HSQLDB.

  * `-db <pathToDatabaseDirectory>`
     * Determines where the files of the underlying database will be stored.
 Defaults to `hsqldb/cruncher`.